apache/mxnet/contrib/clojure-package/README.md

 ## Building and Deploying Jars

-The release process for deploying the Clojure jars is on the [wiki](https://cwiki.apache.org/confluence/display/MXNET/Clojure+Release+Process).
+The release process for deploying the Clojure jars is on the [Apache MXNet developer wiki](https://cwiki.apache.org/confluence/display/MXNET/Clojure+Release+Process).

 ## Special Thanks